 Here are the blackbody's properties:

-The emission temperature the blackbody's surface has according to the Stefan-Boltzmann Law is:
+3. When irradiated, the blackbody's surface has emission temperature according to the Stefan-Boltzmann Law:

 Te = (Total incident W /Total area m² *σ)¹∕ ⁴ K

 This emission temperature is only the incoming irradiation energy depended value.

 Consequently, when the incoming irradiation on the blackbody's surface stops, at that very moment the blackbody's emission temperature disappears.
 It happens because no blackbody's surface accumulates energy.

 4. Blackbody interacts with the entire incident on the blackbody's surface radiation.